Animal shelters and rescue groups are full of happy, healthy animals just waiting for someone to take them home.

-Most shelters examine and give vaccinations to animals when they arrive, and many spay or neuter them before being adopted.
+Most shelters examine and provide vaccinations to animals when they arrive, and many spay or neuter them before being adopted.
 In addition to medical care, more and more shelters also screen animals for specific temperaments and behaviors to make sure each family finds the right pet for its lifestyle.

-3. Adopting saves you money.
+3. Adopting saves you money

 4. A huge selection to choose from

 Whether it’s a cat or dog, mixed or pure breed there’s a good chance your local shelter will have the perfect friend for you.